Presets can be used to reuse a set of Tailwind classes.

 Theme presets

-ska-theme comes with a lot of pre-defined presets that are used throughout the site and can be edited from the theme options:
+ska-theme comes with a lot of pre-defined presets that are used throughout the site and can be edited from ska-blocks -> Presets:

-That allows you to control most of the effective “CSS” of the theme from the theme options and instead of adding custom CSS overrides you are changing, adding and removing the values directly, leaving no unused CSS bloat behind and giving you full control to redesign even the smallest details.
+That allows to control most of the effective “CSS” of the WordPress theme from the options and instead of adding custom CSS overrides you are changing, adding and removing the values directly, leaving no unused CSS bloat behind and giving you full control to redesign even the smallest details.

 Presets list